getify/Functional-Light-JS/manuscript/ch4.md

 The general task of referencing a property on an object (or array, thanks to JS's convenient operator overloading of `[ ]`) and setting its value is abstracted into its own function `storeData(..)`.
 While this utility only has a single line of code right now, one could envision other general behavior that was common across both tasks, such as generating a unique numeric ID or storing a timestamp with the value.

 If we repeat the common general behavior in multiple places, we run the maintenance risk of changing some instances but forgetting to change others.
-There's a principle at play in this kind of abstraction, often referred to as DRY (don't repeat yourself).
+There's a principle at play in this kind of abstraction, often referred to as "don't repeat yourself" (DRY).

 DRY strives to have only one definition in a program for any given task.
-An alternate aphorism to motivate DRY coding is that programmers are just generally lazy and don't want to do unnecessary work.
+An alternative aphorism to motivate DRY coding is that programmers are just generally lazy and don't want to do unnecessary work.

 Abstraction can be taken too far.
 Consider: